 In 2011, I was appointed to the Board of Appeals for Howard County.
 The Board of Appeals has two roles in Howard County.
 In the first role, cases for conditional uses, sometimes called special use permits, are heard by the Board of Appeals Hearing Examiner.
-Under some circumstances, parties may appeal a decision of the Hearing Examiner and the case will then be heard by the Board of Appeals.
-When the case is heard by the Board of Appeals, the testimony and evidence is presented again, by all sides (there may be more than two), and the Board of Appeals makes a decision.
+Parties may appeal a decision of the Hearing Examiner and the case will then be heard by the Board of Appeals.
+When the case is heard by the Board of Appeals, the testimony and evidence are presented again, by all sides (there may be more than two), and the Board of Appeals makes a decision.
 A similar process is followed for variances.

 For more information on the Board of Appeals, the Howard County Council maintains a microsite on the Board of Appeals and related topics.

 In January of 2016, the County Council reappointed me to the Board.

 Every eight years, the Howard County Charter requires the County Council to appoint a Charter Review Commission within three months of the new County Council’s seating.
 The Charter Review Commission only has one technical responsibility and that is to return its report no later than May 1st of the following year.
 There are no requirements or guidelines for the report.
 So the Charter Review Commission takes its objective from its name and we reviewed.

 I was appointed to the 2019 Charter Review Commission along with fourteen others from around the county.
 We reviewed the Charter section by section with the Office of Law, representatives from different departments, and the Councilmembers themselves.
 Howard County has all of the agendas, minutes, and recordings of our meetings available on its website.
 We produced three major documents.